emotion-js/emotion/README.md

 ### Do I Need To Use the Babel Plugin?

-The babel plugin is not required, but enables some optimizations and customizations that could be beneficial for your project.
+The babel plugin is not required, but it removes the need for both the `/** @jsx jsx */` comment and the unused jsx import, and enables some optimizations and customizations that could be beneficial for your project.

 Look here 👉 _[emotion babel plugin feature table and documentation](https://github.com/emotion-js/emotion/tree/master/packages/babel-plugin-emotion)_